 - Be there with them as they walk, bracing your hands on their shoulder or waist on whichever side is weaker

 In this article, we will elaborate on the above tips, explaining the importance of each one in detail.

-4 Tips For Helping Someone Walk
+4 Tips For Helping Seniors To Walk

 As functional ability declines, walking long distances might become a harder and scarier task than before.
-In such a case, it still remains important to continue covering long distances by walking, even if with walking aids or by pausing walking, in order to maintain outdoor mobility. – ScienceDaily.com
+In such a case, it still remains important to continue covering long distances by walking, even if with walking aids or by pausing walking, in order to maintain outdoor mobility.ScienceDaily.com

 1. Choose The Right Walking Aid

-Yes, sometimes that assistance means your physical presence, but what if you’re not there to help?
-With a waking aid, your senior can feel relatively confident that they can get around.
+Yes, sometimes that assistance means your physical presence is required, but what if you’re not there to help?
+With a mobility device, your senior family member can feel relatively confident that they can get around on their own.

 2. Engage The Senior In Strength And Balance Training

-Especially because, as you may remember from reading other articles on this blog on fall prevention, seniors who fall once have a better chance of doing so again.
+Especially because, as you may remember from reading other articles on this blog on fall prevention, elderly individuals who fall once have a better chance of doing so again.